KrisLich/diff-api/README.md

 -- id (string): identifier for the data
 Response:
 200 Ok - with JSON containing "diffResultType" and "diffs"
-value of diffResultType:
+value of 'diffResultType':
 -- if the data is equal: "Equals"
 -- if the data is different: "SizeDoNotMatch"
 -- if the content does not match: "ContentDoNotMatch"
-value of diff:
+value of 'diff':
 diff will only have value if size matches, with values of "offset" and "length"
-value of offset: on which index the change occurs
+value of 'offset': on which index the change occurs
-value of length: for how long there is a change
+value of 'length': for how long there is a change
-there can be multiple separate changes

 ### Example